 Learn More About Cornerstone

-Cornerstone is a 501c3 Tax Exempt, nonprofit organization that focuses on faith-based communication intervention.
-We see our clients in several locations in New Jersey and in many affiliate offices around the world.
-Our professional communication consultants work with you to assess your needs and evaluate future direction to improve your communication and relational well-being.
-Mental health specialist recommendations are provided for certified psychologists, psychiatrists, and licensed and certified social workers and marriage and family therapists as needed.
-We also offer spiritual guidance in a community-supported atmosphere for children, teens, individuals, couples, and families.
-Working closely with our clients, we provide coping strategies and interventional guidance for the many difficulties in relational communication breakdowns that people struggle with rooted in a religious approach.
+Cornerstone is a 501c3 Tax Exempt, nonprofit organization that focuses on promoting spiritual psycho-socioemotional wellness.
+We see our clients in several locations throughout New Jersey and in many affiliate offices around the world.
+Our trained interventionists work with you to assess your needs and evaluate future direction to improve your communication and relational well-being.
+Mental health specialist recommendations are provided for certified psychologists, psychiatrists, and licensed/certified social workers or marriage & family therapists as needed.
+We offer relational guidance in a community-supported atmosphere for children, teens, individuals, couples, and families.
+Working closely with our clients, we collaboratively communicate evidence-based coping strategies for the many difficulties in intrapersonal and interpersonal relational breakdowns that people struggle with.
 From grief support to anger coaching, we are there with you every step of the way.
-At Cornerstone, we believe strong communication and spiritual well-being form the cornerstones of a healthy whole person: emotionally, mentally, physically, and spiritually.
-Our organization offers whole-person guidance with resources for all aspects of our clients' lives.
-We also serve as a mentoring program for troubled youth and offer workshops and seminars on faith-centeric emotion management, relational rebuilding, and parenting from a faith-based communication perspective.
+We believe strong communication and holistic well-being form the cornerstone of a healthy whole person: emotionally, mentally, physically, and spiritually.
+Our organization offers support and resources for all aspects of our clients' lives.
+We also serve as a mentoring program for troubled youth and offer workshops and seminars on emotional resilience, relational rebuilding, and parenting from a collectivist communication perspective.

 Meet the Founder